Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-17-Business.md

 3. *The boat is sinking!Star bailing quickly!*

 ### antitrust
+> (adj.) preventing companies or groups of companies from controlling prices unfairly(反垄断法)

 ### authority
+> 1. (n.) the power to give oeders to people
+> 2. **authority (to do something)** the power or right to do something
+> 3. official permission to do something
+> 4. the people or an organization who have the power to make decisions or who have a particular area of respnsibility in a country or region
+> 5. the power to influence people because they respect your knowledge or official position
+> 6. **authority (on something)** a person with special knowledge(权威)

+**examples:**
+1. *She now has authority over the people who used to be her bosses.*
+2. *Only the Board has the authority to approve the budget.*
+3. *It was done without the principal's authority.*
+4. *The health authorities are **investigating(调查)** the problem.*
+5. *He spoke with authority on the topic.*
+6. *She's an authority on criminal law.*

 ### investigate
+> 1. (v.) to carefully examine the facts of a situation, an event, a crime to find out the truth about it or how it happened
+> 2. **investigate sb. for sth.** to try to find out information about somebody's character
+> 3. to find out information and facts about a subject or problem by study or research

+**examples:**
+1. *The FBI has been called to investigate.*
+2. *This is not the first time he has been investigated by the policce for fraud.*
+3. *Scientists are investigating the effects of diet on fighting cancer.*

 ### rescue
 > 1. (v.) to save somebody/something from a dangerous or harmful situation